The Halo Is Slipping

 The Halo Is Slipping (Swedish: Med glorian på sned) is a 1957 Swedish comedy film directed by Hasse Ekman and starring Ekman, Sickan Carlsson, Sture Lagerwall and Yvonne Lombard.
 It was shot at the Råsunda Studios in Stockholm.
 The film's sets were designed by the art director P.A.
 Lundgren.

 Plot summary

 Birgitta Lövgren works as a secretary for the publisher Per-Axel Dahlander.
 Under the pseudonym Eurydice, she writes a romance novel, which she sends to Anders Dahls publishing house anonymously.
 The story circles around a nurse who has increasingly drifted away from her husband and is harbouring warm feelings towards her boss.
-To twist everything around Birgittas husbands mistress, Vera Alm, claims that she has written the novel.
+To twist everything around Birgitta's husband's mistress, Vera Alm, claims that she has written the novel.
 Birgitta can't expose her lies since she does not want anyone to know that she has written it, especially her boss...